AmanM13/instance-details/README.md

 `instance-details` lets you easily create infrastructure on AWS and deploy an application that displays the information of all running EC2 instances.
 ## Project breakdown
 - Creating an application to return a list of all running EC2 instances in a region in an AWS account along with their corresponding IPs and Tags when called on the **/ec2** path
-- Building and pushing container image of application to registry
+- Building and pushing container image of the application to the registry
-- IaC(Infrastructure as Code) to automate deployment of infrastructure on AWS
+- IaC(Infrastructure as Code) to automate the deployment of infrastructure on AWS
 ## Tech stack:
 | | Technology | | Description |
 | ----------- | ----------- | ----------- | ----------- |